tooka-org/tooka/README.md

 ## 🧭 Introduction

-**Tooka** is a powerful file automation tool that helps you organize, rename, move, copy, compress, or delete files using rules written in simple YAML format.
+**Tooka** is a powerful file automation tool that helps you organize, rename, move, copy, or delete files using rules written in simple YAML format.

 You write the rules.
 Tooka does the sorting.